 Did you know?
 Many of the famous buildings in the Gothic quarter do not actually date back to the middle ages.
 In fact, a restoration project in the 19th and early 20th centuries transformed the neighborhood into a tourist attraction.
 The project deadline was the 1929 International Exhibition, hosted by Barcelona.

-Day 2 / Sunday
+Day 2 Sunday – Weekend In Barcelona Itinerary

 5. Viewpoint – Montjuic Hilltop Park